-If you really have your heart set on having your own little slice of sandy paradise all to yourself, you might want to consider renting a house or cottage with it's own private beach.
+If you really have your heart set on having your own little slice of sandy paradise all to yourself, consider renting a house or cottage with its own private beach!

 Bourne / Brewster / Chatham / Dennis / Eastham / Falmouth / Harwich / Hyannis-Barnstable / Mashpee / Orleans / Provincetown / Sandwich / Truro / Wellfleet / Yarmouth